Canadian dollar adds to weekly gain after shock jobs rebound

 * Canada's 10-year yield rises to its highest since mid-April

-TORONTO, June 5 (Reuters) - The Canadian dollar strengthened to a three-month high against the greenback on Friday and was on track to gain more than 2% for the week after data showing a surprise rebound in domestic and U.S. jobs supported investor optimism about economic recovery.
+TORONTO, June 5 (Reuters) - The Canadian dollar strengthened to a near three-month high against the greenback on Friday and was up more than 2% for the week after data showing a surprise rebound in domestic and U.S. jobs supported investor optimism about economic recovery.

-Canada's economy gained 290,000 jobs in May, largely in full-time work, after a record-breaking jobs loss of nearly 2 million in April, data from Statistics Canada showed.
-Analysts had expected the economy to lose 500,000 jobs in May.
+Canada's economy gained 290,000 jobs in May, a rise of 1.8% from April, surprising economists who had forecast that record-breaking job declines over recent months would continue.

-U.S. data also showed a surprise jobs gain, while shares on Wall Street climbed about 2% in early trade.
+The United States, Canada's largest trading partner, also posted surprise gains for May, while shares on Wall Street climbed about 2.5%.

+Despite the large Canadian jobs gain and the potential for another increase in June as easing of restrictions becomes more widespread across the country, investors doubt the Bank of Canada will be scaling back its support for the economy any time soon.

+"Given this one data point, I don't think it is enough to move the needle for the Bank of Canada," said Darcy Briggs, a portfolio manager at Franklin Templeton Canada.
+"You have a big hole (for the economy) to crawl out of."

-The gain for the loonie came as the price of oil, one of Canada's major exports, rallied.
-U.S. crude oil futures were up 3.9% at $38.88 a barrel after OPEC decided to move up discussions on whether to extend record production cuts to Saturday, indicating that some laggard countries may have agreed to align themselves with the deal.
+The gain for the loonie came as oil, one of Canada's major exports, rallied.
+U.S. crude oil futures settled 5.7% higher at $39.55 a barrel after the Organization of the Petroleum Exporting Countries decided to move up discussions on whether to extend record production cuts to Saturday.

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.